Holiday Time

 What To Wear To Mother’s Day Brunch over 40 (No Matter How You are Celebrating)

-But one thing hasn’t changed: I still like to wear something special.
-Even if we’re just having scones and tea in the kitchen, it’s still a moment to celebrate being a mom—and to feel good doing it.
+But no matter how we celebrate, I still like to wear something special.
+It’s a moment to celebrate being a mom—and to feel good doing it.

-So whether you’re headed to a formal buffet, a cozy café, or staying home in your slippers (but the stylish kind), here’s what to wear for Mother’s Day brunch at every stage, especially if you’re 40, 50, or 60+.
+So whether you’re headed to a formal buffet, a cozy café, or staying home in your slippers (the stylish kind), here’s what to wear for Mother’s Day brunch—especially if you’re 40, 50, or 60+.

 What to Wear for Mother’s Day Brunch over 40 (No Matter How You are Celebrating)